-Our CCNE-accredited MSN in infection control and prevention program teaches nurses to create infection control programs and monitor critical infection control indicators in healthcare delivery systems.
-You’ll develop expertise in epidemiology, data management and data mining to improve patient care, and develop prevention and control policies to ensure patient safety.
+Our CCNE-accredited MSN in infection prevention and control program teaches nurses to create infection control programs and monitor critical infection control indicators in healthcare delivery systems.
+In this relevant program you’ll develop expertise in epidemiology, pathophysiology, and design and interpretation of surveillance systems.

 - Graduates are prepared to assume roles in managing health risk and safety systems in ambulatory, acute and long-term care settings as well as in the public health environment.